MetaMask/metamask-docs/wallet/tutorials/javascript-dapp-simple.md

 :::caution

-Using the `window.ethereum` provider object to detect MetaMask is deprecated.
-We recommend [connecting to MetaMask using EIP-6963](../how-to/connect/index.md) for production environments.
+The `@metamask/detect-provider` module is deprecated, and is only used here for educational purposes.
+In production environments, we recommend [connecting to MetaMask using EIP-6963](../how-to/connect/index.md).

 :::